Vegetable gardening tips

 Try to buy tomatoes and chili that are resistant to “VFN”.
 What is “VFN”? : V=Verticillium F=Fusarium, and N=nematodes.
 These are fungi that cause plants to wilt.
 Once you get this fungus you will not be able to remove it.
 Here are some preventive measures to take.

 Do not plant them too close together.
 Give them space to grow.
-Do not plant in too much shade…fungii spores thrive in cool shady conditions during the warmer months.
+Do not plant them in too much shade…fungi spores thrive in cool shady conditions during the warmer months.

 Keep vegetable plants away from other ornamental plants such as roses, large trees or evergreens.
 Do Not Over-water…too much water or standing water will produce root rot.
 It is almost impossible to over-water if you have good drainage.

 Aphids and Leafminers on tomato plants

 Aphids and leafminers love the foliage of all vegetable plants.
 They suck out the juice from the stem and foliage.
 Do not any type of systemic insecticide as the plant will take this chemical thus making it unedible.